New Moon in Leo Ritual

 • Burn candles and herbs in line with lunar energy.
 If candle magick, incense, or herbs are a part of your ritual practice, this is an easy place to honor the moon.
 How can you be more mindful about what candle colors or herbs you're working with?
 For example, I would avoid more energizing plants and colors like peppermint, citrus, and candle colors like red, orange, and yellow during a waning moon phase.
 I will often burn a simple white candle during a new moon, and during a dark moon, phase black.

 • Invite lunar energy into your meditation practice.
 Honoring the moon in your meditation practice can be done for each phase or just waxing and waning energy.
 If you already have a meditation practice, this will be a simple way to begin engaging with the moon's energy on a deeper level.
 In my meditation practice, this looks like doing more energy clearing at the end of the waning moon phase, being more open to guidance from Spirit at the start of the waxing phase and around the new moon, and focusing on gratitude during the full moon.
-I wrote a full post about it here and offer a meditation package with meditations for each moon phase here
+I wrote a full post about it here.

 • Place specific items on your altar or sacred space for certain moon phases, or consider an altar refresh for specific moons.
 If an altar is a part of your ritual practice, be open to how you can weave lunar energy into your sacred space.
 I usually update my altar based on the seasons.
 However, some lunar events warrant a full altar refresh.
 I invite you to trust when you feel called to do this.
 Even if you don't want to refresh your altar completely, placing specific herbs, candles, or tarot/oracle cards on your altar for specific phases can also be a powerful way to connect with the moon.